Alsatian Quiche with Bacon and Caramelized Onions is a spin on an Alsatian tart. It’s loaded with savory flavor and topped with gruyere.

 Alsatian Quiche would be a delightful addition to an Easter or spring brunch—guests of all ages will love it.
 I like serving a green salad on the side.
 I find that the freshness of the salad nicely complements the big, bold flavors of the quiche.

 To complete the brunch, muffins and a fruit salad would be easy additions.
-And while you have a package of Wright Brand® Bacon open—how about this Praline Candied Bacon as another side dish?
+And while you have a package of bacon open—how about this Praline Candied Bacon as another side dish?
 People go CRAZY for it and it’s another perfect recipe for the premium, thick-cut bacon.

 Alsatian Quiche with Bacon and Caramelized Onions